-The competing solutions could be far cheaper once you outgrow Odoo.
-However, in our experience, companies hang on to Odoo way too long because they feel that they can customize it the way they want without performing buy vs. build and ROI analysis of these features.
+But the notion of open-source misguides customers.
+And they feel that Odoo can work with companies of any size (when its target market is companies with simpler needs) — similar to the QuickBooks market segment.
+However, in our experience, companies hang on to Odoo way too long because they feel that they can customize it the way they want — without performing buy vs. build and ROI analysis of these features.

 The ERP system selection is complex, with so many moving parts involved.
 Traditionally, the ERP selection process focused simply on the system’s functional capabilities.
 But the technical and native capabilities are equally relevant.
-They are relevant to assess whether the ERP system produces the business and efficiency results.
+They are relevant to assess whether the ERP system produces business and efficiency results.
 The results that you are hoping for from your transformation initiatives.
 Therefore, the native capabilities of ERP products play a critical role in your ERP journey.

-So make sure you do a thorough evaluation rather than relying on the top 10 ERP lists or take help from independent ERP consultants who maintain a deep understanding of these ERP systems and vendors along with their technical limitations.
+So make sure you do a thorough evaluation rather than relying on the top 10 ERP lists (or take help from independent ERP consultants) who maintain a deep understanding of these ERP systems and vendors along with their technical limitations.